 Average Weather at Nuremberg Airport Germany

-At Nuremberg Airport, the temperature typically varies from 27°F to 77°F over the course of the year, and is rarely below 12°F or above 88°F.
+At Nuremberg Airport, the summers are comfortable and partly cloudy and the winters are chilly, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 27°F to 77°F and is rarely below 12°F or above 88°F.

 The warm season lasts for 3.4 months, from May 28 to September 10, with an average daily high temperature above 68°F. The hottest day of the year is August 5, with an average high of 77°F and low of 56°F.